ivanvaladares/Node-Suggestive-Search/README.md

 			});

 ```
-Here is an example of a configuration to use NeDB with a datafile:
+Configuration using NeDB with a datafile:
 ```javascript
 var nss = require('node-suggestive-search').init(
 			{